renelikestacos/Google-Earth-Engine-Python-Examples/README.md

 **Update:** There will be no more updates.
-Unfortunately, I stopped working with Google Earth Engine.
+Unfortunately, I stopped working on my Google Earth Engine related projects.
 <br><br><br><br>

 # Google Earth Engine Python API Examples